Forest Lakes, Arizona

 Forest Lakes is a small unincorporated community in Coconino County in the northern part of the U.S. state of Arizona.
 It is located on the edge of the Mogollon Rim and is in close proximity to several recreational lakes within the Apache-Sitgreaves National Forest, and is named for such.

-Forest Lakes had previously been named Merzville.

 History

 The area that would become Forest Lakes began as a mining operation in 1939 when the Denison family began mining manganese in the area.
 Heavy demand for the metal from the United States federal government helped ensure steady mining operations into the 1960s, when the family turned to logging to sustain their income.

 In May 1964, the land was subdivided into the first Forest Lakes Estates subdivision unit, and the homeowners association, the Forest Lakes Owners Association, was organized.

 With the construction of numerous recreational lakes in the area, demand for vacation homes grew and spurred the creation of 10 additional units to the subdivision, with the last being created in May 1969.